This page provides up-to-date information regarding the Somerset County Health Department’s response to the COVID-19 public health emergency.

 Quarantine: If you were exposed, quarantine and stay away from others when you have been in close contact with someone who has COVID-19.

-testing clinic information:
+testing clinic information

-We are currently offer free COVID-19 testing every Tuesday from 9:30am – 11:30am at the health department in Westover.
-Testing is open to all ages.
-Face masks are required.
-For more details about COVID-19 testing, visit our calendar page
+All testing is at the health department in Westover.
+Testing is open to all ages and face masks are required.

 I’ve tested positive, now what?